 He studied in the United States, England, and Brazil throughout his graduate programs.
 While in Brazil, Dr. Spears conducted 15 months of field data collection in Brazilian favelas and studied democratic participation and the political economy of urban development.
 Dr. Spears was a recipient of a Fulbright grant to South Korea and an East-West Center in Hawai'i for an Asian Studies Development Program (ASDP) grant to develop a course on China and an Asian studies minor.
 He was also part of a research program with João dos Reis Silva Jr at the Federal University of São Carlos (Brazil), which examined the impact of neoliberalism and the production of scientific knowledge in the Brazilian public university system.

 Service is central to Dr. Spears' professional mission.
 He works with the Georgia Student Rotary Program (GRSP), which brings international students to Georgia for a year of international exchange.
-He is the vice-president of the Asian Studies Development Program Alumni Organization at the East-West Center in Hawai'i.
+He is the President of the Asian Studies Development Program Alumni Organization at the East-West Center in Hawai'i.
 Dr. Spears is a CSU faculty representative to the Georgia Climate Project, which is a non-profit that integrates research and pragmatic solutions to climate change.
 He also served on the Lam East-West Institute Executive Board at Hong Kong Baptist University from 2006-2010.
 Professor Spears is an active member on the CEPA Foundation academic advisory board in Strasbourg, France.
 He is on the West Virginia University Geology and Geography Visiting Committee (alumni advisory group).
 Furthermore, his professional service is anchored locally in Columbus, GA, where he serves on the mayor's Commission on International Relations and Cultural Liaison Encounters (CIRCLE) (sister-city relationships).

 Academic Training: